jitsi-contrib/prosody-plugins/event_sync/README.md

 - meeting_id (Prosody meeting ID, when available)
 - is_breakout
 - breakout_room_id (only if is_breakout is true)
+- breakout_meeting_id (Prosody meeting ID of the breakout room, only if is_breakout is true)
 - created_at
 - destroyed_at
 - all_occupants (list of all occupants that has joined since room created)